 We anticipate issuing equity securities to obtain additional capital in the future.
 However, we cannot determine the terms of any future equity issuances or whether we will be able to issue equity on terms favorable to us, or at all.
 Additionally, when our common stock is trading below NAV per share, as it has at times over the last several years, the 1940 Act restricts our ability to obtain additional capital by issuing common stock.
 Generally, the 1940 Act provides that we may not issue and sell our common stock at a price below our then current NAV per common share, other than to our then existing common stockholders pursuant to a rights offering, without first obtaining approval from our stockholders and our independent directors.
-As of September 30, 2014, our NAV per common share was \$9.51 and as of November 11, 2014 our closing market price was \$9.7 per common share.
-To the extent that our common stock, other than pursuant to stockholder approval or a rights offering to existing common stock, other than pursuant to stockholder approval or a rights offering to existing common stock.
+As of September 30, 2014, our NAV per common share was \$9.51 and as of November 11, 2014 our closing market price was \$9.17 per common share.
+To the extent that our common stock continues to trade at a market price below our NAV per share, we will generally be precluded from raising equity capital through public offerings of our common stock, other than pursuant to stockholder approval or a rights offering to existing common stockholders.